Andernicod/CinemaScope/README.md

 # 🎬 CinemaScope

-This is a movie and series search website project, made with HTML, CSS, JavaScript and the OMDb API.
+This is a movie and series search website project, made with HTML, CSS, JavaScript, OMDb API and The Movie Database.

-Este é um projeto de site de pesquisa de filmes e séries, feito com HTML, CSS, JavaScript e a API do OMDb.
+Este é um projeto de site de pesquisa de filmes e séries, feito com HTML, CSS, JavaScript, API do OMDb e a The Movie Database API.

 # 🛠️ Technologies used/Tecnologias usadas